Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-REPLACE heater fan.
-CHECK the system is working properly
+REPLACE the heater blower.
+CHECK the system for proper operation

 No